AbigailAC/purrfect-blog-starter-1755551277/README.md

 ## 📖 About this Software

 Purrfect Blog is a web application built using the ASP.NET MVC and Entity Framework.
-It was created as part of the
+It was created as part of the Relativity Academy task.

 The core functionality allows authors to register, log in, and manage their own blog posts.
-The application features a clean, responsive front-end styled with Bootstrap and a secure backend that ensures data integrity and proper user authorization.
+Users can create posts, edit posts, delete posts, and view a list of all posts and individual post details.

 ### Features: